-$$\frac{PVFB}{a_x} + \frac{(a)-(b)}{\ddot{a}x}$$
+$$\frac{\text{PVFB}}{0} + \frac{\text{a-b}}{0}$$

-- (4) Nonforfeiture. - (A) Minimum cash surrender values for flexible premium universal life insurance policies shall be determined separately for the basic policy and any benefits and riders for which premiums are paid separately.
+- (3) Nonforfeiture. - (A) Minimum cash surrender values for flexible premium universal life insurance policies shall be determined separately for the basic policy and any benefits and riders for which premiums are paid separately.
 The following requirements pertain to a basic policy and any benefits and riders for which premiums are not paid separately: - 1.
-The minimum cash surrender value (before adjustment for indebtedness and dividend credits) available on a date as of which interest is credited to the policy shall be equal to the accumulation to that date of the premiums paid minus the accumulations to that date of- - A. The benefit charges; - B. The averaged administrative expense charges for the first policy year and any insurance-increase years, - C. Actual administrative expense charges for other years; - D. Initial and additional acquisition expense charges not exceeding the initial or additional expense allowances, respectively; - E. Any service charges actually made (excluding charges for cash surrender or election of a paid-up nonforfeiture benefit); and - F. Any deductions made for partial withdrawals; all accumulations being the actual rate(s) of interest at which interest credits have been made unconditionally to the policy (or have been made conditionally, but for which the conditions have since been met), and minus any unamortized unused initial and additional expense allowances; - 2.
-Interest on the premiums and on all charges referred to in subparagraphs (4)(A)1.A.-F. shall be accumulated from and to the dates that are consistent with the manner in which interest is credited in determining the policy value; - 3.
+The minimum cash surrender value (before adjustment for indebtedness and dividend credits) available on a date as of which interest is credited to the policy shall be equal to the accumulation to that date of the premiums paid minus the accumulations to that date of- - A. The benefit charges; - B. The averaged administrative expense charges for the first policy year and any insurance-increase years, - C. Actual administrative expense charges for other years; - D. Initial and additional acquisition expense charges not exceeding the initial or additional expense allowances, respectively; - E Any service charges actually made (excluding charges for cash surrender or election of a paid-up nonforfeiture benefit); and - F. Any deductions made for partial withdrawals; all accumulations being the actual rate(s) of interest at which interest credits have been made unconditionally to the policy (or have been made conditionally, but for which the conditions have since been met), and minus any unamortized unused initial and additional expense allowances; - 2.
+Interest on the premiums and on all charges referred to in subparagraphs (3)(A)1.A.-F. shall be accumulated from and to the dates that are consistent with the manner in which interest is credited in determining the policy value; - 3.
 The benefit charges shall include the charges made for mortality and any charges made for riders or supplementary benefits for which premiums are not paid separately.
-If benefit charges are substantially level by duration and develop low or no cash values, then the director shall have the right to require higher cash values unless the insurer provides adequate justification that the cash values are appropriate in relation to the policy's other characteristics: - 4.
-The administrative expenses charges shall include charges per premium payment, charges per dollar of premium paid, periodic charges per thousand dollars of insurance, periodic per policy charges and any other charges permitted by the policy to be imposed without regard to the policyholder's request for services;
+If benefit charges are substantially level by duration and develop low or no cash values, then the director shall have the right to require higher cash values unless the insurer provides adequate justification that the cash values are appropriate in relation to the policy's other characteristics;